aicell-lab/ddls-course/content/course/ddls-2024/module-2/journal-club.md

 ## Assignment

- - Read the paper and using the [Question Sheet](/question-sheet/) which contains a set of questions designed to guide your reading and understanding.
+ - Read the paper and use the [Question Sheet](/question-sheet/) which contains a set of questions designed to guide your reading and understanding.
  - Fill out your question sheet and submit before the journal club.
  - Be ready to discuss in the journal club.